Career Crossroads: Should I stay or should I go?

 3. What do you fear?
 Ask yourself: “what do you fear most about moving on?”
 Grab a pen and paper and write it down.
 Do you have legitimate concerns or do you purely fear the unknown?

 5. Upsides.
-Finally let’s look at ALL the upsides that can come from moving to a new role.
-And let’s be honest … there is just as much chance if not more that moving to a new role will be a positive rather than a negative experience.
+Finally, let’s look at ALL the upsides that can come from moving to a new role.
+And let’s be honest … there is just as much chance – if not more – that moving to a new role will be a positive rather than a negative experience.

-Now to Decide… should you stay or should you go?
+Now to decide… should you stay or should you go?

-Take a moment now to work through these 5 questions.
+Take a moment to work through these five questions.
 Be honest with yourself.
 Have you been focused only on the discomfort and risk that comes with change?
 What about the cost of staying put?
 And what about the opportunities you will be missing if you allow your fear to rule your decision?